 Antlerless deer permits for most wildlife management areas are issued through the Quota Hunt Program.
-Most management areas allow the taking of antlerless deer during the archery season (check specific area regulations).
-Taking antlerless deer during muzzleloading gun season or general gun season on most wildlife management areas requires an antlerless deer quota permit.
+Most management areas allow the harvest of antlerless deer during the archery season (check specific area regulations).
+Taking antlerless deer during muzzleloading gun or general gun seasons on most wildlife management areas requires an antlerless deer quota permit.

 On private lands, an antlerless deer permit is not required during the established antlerless deer seasons.
-On private lands; during the crossbow, muzzleloading gun, general gun and special archery/muzzleloading gun seasons; a permit and tags are required to take any deer (except spotted fawn) that is without antlers or whose antlers are less than 5 inches in length visible above the hairline.
+During the crossbow, muzzleloading gun, general gun and special archery/muzzleloading gun seasons on private land, a permit and tags are required to take any deer (except spotted fawn) that is without antlers or whose antlers are less than 5 inches in length visible above the hairline.

-Renew your permit online! - Use the application link at the bottom of this page.
-Landowner permission is required with each year’s application unless you have a reoccurring lease (duration must be specified in the lease) on file with us.
+Renew your permit online!
+Use the application link at the bottom of this page to apply for a permit or to renew a permit.
+Landowner permission is required with each year’s application unless you have a recurring lease on file with FWC (and which specifies the duration of the lease).

 What this permit allows:

 The harvest or take of antlerless deer during the established deer hunting season (in addition to those that may be taken during the statewide or zonal seasons when antlerless are legal game) on the property identified in the permit as specified in the conditions of the permit.

 - Taking antlerless deer on wildlife management areas or on any property not identified on the permit.

 - Taking any deer outside the established hunting seasons for the zone where the property is located.

 - Landowners must own at least 640 acres or not less than 150 acres if the property is adjoining land already receiving antlerless deer permits.
 A group of adjoining landowners also may apply together, provided the total combined acreage is at least 640 acres.